sblizard/423-class-notes/docs/tutorials/go-setup.md

-# Setting up a dev container for Go
+# Setting Up a Dev Container for Go

 By the end of this walkthrough, you should be able to:
 - Set up a dev container for Go